MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-revenue-opportunities.md

    :::image type="content" source="media/sample-revenue-opportunities/power-bi-ask-revenue-state.png" alt-text="Screenshot shows suggestions to choose to query the data." lightbox="media/sample-revenue-opportunities/power-bi-ask-revenue-state.png":::

 1. Select a question, such as *what is the opportunity count by state*.
-The Dashboard creates a bar chart.
+The dashboard creates a bar chart.

    :::image type="content" source="media/sample-revenue-opportunities/power-bi-ask-revenue-state-bar-chart.png" alt-text="Screenshot shows a bar chart that the dashboard created based on the question." lightbox="media/sample-revenue-opportunities/power-bi-ask-revenue-state-bar-chart.png":::